apache/hudi/rfc/rfc-69/rfc-69.md

 ## **Future Opportunities**

-We're adding new capabilities in the 0.x release line, but we can also turn the core of Hudi into a more general-purpose database experience for the lake.
+We have been adding new capabilities in the 0.x release line, but we can also turn the core of Hudi into a more general-purpose database experience for the lake.
 As the first kid on the lakehouse block (we called it "transactional data lakes" or "streaming data lakes" to speak the warehouse users' and data engineers' languages, respectively), we made some conservative choices based on the ecosystem at that time.
 However, revisiting those choices is important to see if they still hold up.

-*   **Deep Query Engine Integrations:** Back then, query engines like Presto, Spark, Trino and Hive were getting good at queries on columnar data files but painfully hard to integrate into.
+*   **Deep Query Engine Integrations:** Back then, query engines like Presto, Spark, Flink, Trino and Hive were getting good at queries on columnar data files but painfully hard to integrate into.
 Over time, we expected clear API abstractions around indexing/metadata/table snapshots in the parquet/orc read paths that a project like Hudi can tap into to easily leverage innovations like Velox/PrestoDB.
 However, most engines preferred a separate integration - leading to Hudi maintaining its own Spark Datasource, Presto and Trino connectors.
 However, this now opens up the opportunity to fully leverage Hudi's multi-modal indexing capabilities during query planning and execution.
 *   **Generalized Data Model:** While Hudi supported keys, we focused on updating Hudi tables as if they were a key-value store, while SQL queries ran on top, blissfully unchanged and unaware.
 Back then, generalizing the support for